yukaberry/portfolio_tanzania_water_pumps/findings/analysis.md

 # 6. Modeling and Evaluation

-## 6.1 Comparason of 4 Baseline Models's evaluation
+## 6.1 Comparason of 4 Baseline Models' evaluation
 I have tried two different evaluation methods.
 Here it shows that the results are similar, I suppose it is becuase of the data size.

 **Datasets (without upsampling), holdout method (8:2) validation**